Duchy of Oels: History

 Oleśnica remained a Bohemian fief, which from 1413 was ruled by the sons of Duke Konrad III.
-While Konrad IV the Older acquired the title of a Duke of Bernstadt (Bierutów) and became Bishop of Wrocław in 1417, while his younger brothers Konrad V Kantner and Konrad VII the White in 1437 reached their renewed enfeoffment by Emperor Sigismund.
+While Konrad IV the Elder acquired the title of a Duke of Bernstadt (Bierutów) and became Bishop of Wrocław in 1417, while his younger brothers Konrad V Kantner and Konrad VII the White in 1437 reached their renewed enfeoffment by Emperor Sigismund.
+During the Hussite Wars, the duchy was invaded by the Hussites in 1432, and later Polish–Hussite negotiations took place in Oleśnica.
 The sons of Konrad V, Konrad IX the Black and Konrad X the White assumed the rule in 1450 and again paid homage to the Bohemian king George of Poděbrady.
+During the Bohemian–Hungarian War local dukes switched sides several times.
+In 1469 they recognized the overlordship of King Matthias Corvinus of Hungary, in the 1470s Duke Konrad X sided with Bohemian King Vladislaus Jagiellon, in 1480 he recognized Hungarian suzerainty again, and then revolted in 1489.

-Thus, after the local branch of the Silesian Piasts had died out with the death of Duke Konrad X in 1492, Duke Henry of Münsterberg, son of the predeceased Bohemian King George of Poděbrady, claimed the ceased fief for him and his descendants.
-His claims were finally acknowledged by George's successor King Vladislav II Jagellonský in 1495, after the state countries Syców (Groß Wartenberg), Żmigród (Trachenberg), and Milicz (Militsch) had been split off.
+After the local branch of the Silesian Piasts had died out with the death of Duke Konrad X in 1492, the duchy was supposed to pass to future Polish King John I Albert in accordance with an agreement from 1491, but it Duke Henry of Münsterberg, son of the predeceased Bohemian King George of Poděbrady, also claimed the ceased fief for him and his descendants.
+His claims were finally acknowledged by George's successor King Vladislav II Jagiellon in 1495, after the state countries Syców (Groß Wartenberg), Żmigród (Trachenberg), and Milicz (Militsch) had been split off.

 When the Poděbrad dynasty became extinct in 1647, the Habsburg emperor Ferdinand III, King of Bohemia, enfeoffed Silvius I Nimrod of Württemberg with Oleśnica, who had married the daughter of the last Podiěbrad duke.
+In the 17th century, Oleśnica remained an important center of Polish printing, and Polish religious writers Adam Gdacius (nicknamed Rey of Silesia) and Jerzy Bock published their works there.
+In the 18th century, one of two main routes connecting Warsaw and Dresden ran through the duchy and Kings Augustus II the Strong and Augustus III of Poland often traveled that route.
 The duchy remained under the Crown of Bohemia until in 1742 it was conquered by the Kingdom of Prussia in the course of the Silesian Wars.